Welles Crowther: Early life

 Welles Remy Crowther was the first born of three children.
 His parents, Jefferson and Allison, raised him and his two sisters, Honor and Paige, in the New York City suburb of Nyack, New York.
 Through his father, he was a grandson of Bosley Crowther, film critic of The New York Times from 1940 to 1967.
 As a child, Crowther saw his father getting dressed for church and wrapping a small comb in a blue or red bandana he kept in his right hip pocket.
-When Welles was six years old, his father gave him a red bandana that would become Crowther's trademark, one that Crowther would wear under all of his sports uniforms in high school.
+When Welles was six years old, his father gave him a red bandana that would become Crowther's trademark, one that Crowther would wear under all his sports uniforms in high school.

 At 16, Crowther joined his father as a volunteer firefighter, becoming a junior member of the Empire Hook and Ladder Company.
 He later attended Boston College, where he played lacrosse.
 In 1999, Crowther graduated with honors with a degree in economics.
 He subsequently moved to New York City, taking a job as an equities trader for Sandler O'Neill and Partners, settling into an office on the 104th floor of the South Tower of the World Trade Center.
-He later entertained dreams of joining the FDNY or the FBI or CIA.
+He later entertained dreams of joining the FDNY, the FBI, or the CIA.